AbdurNawaz/Facial-Keypoints/README.md

 # Facial Keypoint Detection

 This is a Deep Learning Model combined with various other computer vision techniques to detect Facial Keypoints.
 Facial keypoints include points around the eyes, nose, and mouth on a face and are used in many applications.
 These applications include: facial tracking, facial pose recognition, facial filters, and emotion recognition.
-An example is given below
+An example is given below.

 ## Project Overview